Prag8855/aab/content/guides/blue-card.md

 To apply in your home country:

-1. Get an appointment at [the German embassy or consulate in your country](https://www.auswaertiges-amt.de/en/aussenpolitik/laenderinformationen).
+1. Get an appointment at [the German embassy or consulate in your country](/out/consulate-finder).
 2. Go to your appointment and give your documents.
 The required documents are different in each country.
 The list is on the embassy or consulate's website.
 3. Receive a [[National Visa]].
 It lets you to move to Germany and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
 4. After you arrive in Germany, convert your National Visa into a Blue Card.

 ### 1. Find a job

-You must [find a job](/guides/find-a-job-in-berlin) before you apply for the work visa.[^15] Your job offer must meet the [Blue Card requirements](#blue-card-requirements).
+You must [find a job](/guides/find-a-job-in-berlin) before you apply for the Blue Card.[^15] Your job offer must meet the [Blue Card requirements](#blue-card-requirements).

 **[How to find a job ➞](/guides/find-a-job-in-berlin)**